PangolinPaw/dial_stepper/readme.md

 ### Gear ratios

 The disks mounted to the motors may be too heavy to rotate with a 1:1 ratio.
 A belt from the motor hub to the outer rim of the wheel could address this, but it would mean that the dial-to-motor step relationship would need to be adjusted.

+### Initial position

+The rotary encoders and stepper motors can't report their positions, just when a step is taken and it's direction.
+This means that we must make sure the motors start in a known initial position when the machine is powered on.
+A physical lock of some sort might be a good way to ensure this.